Creative Director of Warface Talks About the Game's New Mission; the Future of Shooters and More

 “In F2P, the main issue is, probably, the resources – cut scenes and realistic acting is very hard to do, and it’s always a matter of priority.
 You ask yourself: what is the best way to utilize our time and effort?
 In F2P games, players want primarily action, so this has always been our focus.

 Another thing to remember is that Warface is a coop game, there are five players who are not at the same place, looking in different directions, and doing different things, so it’s much harder to play a cut-scene that everyone will see.
 We definitely want to improve storytelling in Warface and are looking for the most efficient ways to do it without interrupting the gameplay.”

 This statement from Michael may shed some light on the future of Warface, as

 developers at Crytek try to discover new storytelling techniques that suit their game.
 Considering that their goal is to have a narrative that does not interrupt gameplay, it is possible that they decide to invest more in environmental storytelling.
 Whether this prediction will be accurate remains to be seen.

-Another note-worthy point of our talk was Michael’s perspective over the future of FPS games.
+Another noteworthy point of our talk was Michael’s perspective over the future of FPS games.
 Unlike what some people may think, the Creative Director of Warface does not believe VR will be the future of the genre.
-He reckons this role will fall on the shoulders of eye tracking technology.
+He reckons this role will fall on the shoulders of eye-tracking technology.

 Concerning the future of Warface, he claimed that his team is studying how to create stronger narratives in the game.
 However, due to the characteristics of a free to play title, the team would prefer to avoid relying on cutscenes to convey their story.
-This may lean them towards the use of environmental storytelling to strengthen the narrative of Warface.
+This may lead them towards the use of environmental storytelling to strengthen the narrative of Warface.